-Unless a previous purchase of the property took place post 12 October 2013 you may take it that lawyers delivering conveyancing in Mossley to continue to advocate a chancel search and or insurance against a claim.
+Unless a previous purchase of the house took place post 12 October 2013 you could expect solicitors conducting conveyancing in Mossley to continue to suggest a chancel search and or chancel repair liability insurance.

 How does conveyancing in Mossley differ for new build properties?

 Most buyers of new build property in Mossley contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the residence is finished.
 This is because house builders in Mossley usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Mossley or who has acted in the same development.

 Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what should have been a quick, chain free conveyancing.
 Mossley is where the house is located.
 Is there any guidance you can give?